 Welcome to another ultrasound-based case, part of the “Ultrasound For The Win!” (#US4TW) Case Series.
-In this series, we focus on a real clinical case where point-of-care ultrasound changed the management or aided in the diagnosis.
-In this case, a 64-year-old man presents with a sore throat.(more…)
+In this case series, we focus on a real clinical case where bedside ultrasound changed the management or aided in the diagnosis.
+In this case, an 18-year-old man presents with a sore throat.(more…)